swiftlang/swift-experimental-string-processing/Documentation/Evolution/StringProcessingAlgorithms.md

     /// - Parameter regex: The regex to search for.
     /// - Returns: A collection of matches of `regex`. public func matches<R: RegexComponent>(of regex: R) -> some Collection<Regex<R.RegexOuput>.Match>

+    /// Returns a collection containing all matches of the specified regex.
+    /// - Parameter content: A closure to produce a `RegexComponent` to search for.
+    /// - Returns: A collection of matches of `regex`. public func matches<R: RegexComponent>(
+        @RegexComponentBuilder _ content: () -> R
+    ) -> some Collection<Regex<R.RegexOutput>.Match>
 }
 ```